-17.2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the securities settlement facility and other FMIs involved in the link.
+20.2 A link should have a well-founded legal basis, in all relevant jurisdictions, that supports its design and provides adequate protection to the financial market infrastructures involved in the link.

 Austraclear's links to ASX Clear and ASX Clear (Futures) have their legal basis in the Regulations, Operating Rules and Procedures of the three facilities.
-The finality of settlements made via these links is supported by the approval of Austraclear under Part 2 of the PSNA (see SSF Standard 1.5).
+The finality of settlements made via these links is supported by the approval of Austraclear under Part 2 of the PSNA (see Key Consideration 1.4).

 Austraclear's link to Clearstream has a legal basis in a contract between the two FMIs, and the system rules of Clearstream's international central securities depository.
-As noted under SSF Standard 17.1, Clearstream is regulated by BCL in accordance with international standards.
+As noted under Key Consideration 20.1, Clearstream is regulated by BCL in accordance with international standards.